1st Maine Cavalry Regiment: Maj. Whitney's mission

 The consternation and frightened looks and actions of soldiers and citizens, as well as the joyous surprise of the prisoners, amused the Maine troopers.
 The panic seized rebel soldiers and the civilians that beds were suddenly vacated, toilets neglected, garments forgotten or ludicrously adjusted, and rebel soldiers threw down their arms in dismay while others took safety in flight.
 Taking advantage of the enemy's sudden panic and disorganization, many prisoners with their wits about them took off north on the road to Harper's Ferry where friendly forces lay.
 A few of these men were some captured from LTCOL Douty's battalion at Middletown Several of these men obtained mounts and joined Whitney's expedition.

 The whole number of Union prisoners in the town might have been liberated, but since this was not in the mission's orders, Whitney did not stop to do so.
 His first objective of the mission to scout between Front Royal and Winchester was accomplished.
-The orders being next to communicate with MGEN Banks and not stop to fight, Whitney's command pushed on.
-MAJ Whitney found a guide who stated that a rebel force was in camp just beyond Winchester, but instead, after marching a few miles he found Banks' pickets who told him Banks was now at Harper's Ferry.
-He soon reached the general's headquarters by 10:00, delivered his orders, received new ones, dropped off the liberated Maine troopers with LTC Douty, and started back on the return to Front Royal.
+The orders being next to communicate with Banks and not stop to fight, Whitney's command pushed on.
+Whitney found a local guide who stated that a rebel force was in camp just beyond Winchester, but instead, after marching a few miles he found Banks' pickets who told him Banks was now at Harper's Ferry.
+He soon reached the general's headquarters by 10:00, delivered his orders, received new ones, dropped off the liberated Maine troopers with Lieut.
+Col. Douty, and started back on the return to Front Royal.
 Around 17:00, the command once again swept through Winchester again causing confusion and camped in the same woods On Tuesday night that they had on Monday night.
 Rising at dawn's light on June 4, the command lit off on the road to Front Royal and met no rebel forces along the way.
-Arriving by 11:00, MAJ Whitney reported with COL Allen to MGEN McDowell with Banks' messages and his report on rebel dispositions between Front Royal and Winchester.
+Arriving by 11:00 a.m., Whitney reported with Col. Allen to Maj.
+Gen. McDowell with Banks' messages and his report on rebel dispositions between Front Royal and Winchester.